mario-likes-camels/Facebook_Analysis/README.md

 # Facebook_Analysis
 Extract and Analyse Facebook data - I will add Instructions and useage examples later (below is the easiest/recommend use)

+### PRIOR TO USING THIS PACKAGE
+Please ensure you have downloaded you facebook data.

+This can be done via the privacy settings on Facebook.

+Please ensure that you download in JSON format.

 ### MOST BACIS USAGE

         import Facebook_Chat_Analysis as fca